 Our Litigation team deals with proceedings in all Courts and Tribunals, including insolvency, employment law, insurance law, criminal and family law, traffic offences, complex contractual and liability litigation.
 We also have specialists in family law, relationship property, and immigration.

-Our main CBD office is situated at 131 Victoria Street, Christchurch and we also have fully staffed offices at Ferrymead and Hornby.
-In August 2017 the Ferrymead office relocated to 987 Ferry Road.
+Our main CBD office is situated at 131 Victoria Street, Christchurch and we also have fully staffed offices at Bishopdale, Ferrymead and Wigram In August 2017 the Ferrymead office relocated to 987 Ferry Road.
 The majority of the partners practise from the main office and partners are also located at each of the branches.

 Saunders & Co has a broad range of clients, ranging from private individuals and families through to large companies, statutory bodies and local iwi.